Silvia Contreras: International career

 Contreras earned her first call-up to the Mexico women's national flag football team in 2018.
-She took part in that year's IFAF Flag Football World Championship held in Panama, helping the Mexican team the a fourth-place finish.
-In an interview with Ensenada newspaper El Vigía, Mexico men's national flag football team hopeful Iván Méndez Nuza spoke on the significance of Contreras's participation for players from the Baja California region.
+She took part in that year's IFAF Flag Football World Championship held in Panama, helping the Mexican team to a fourth-place finish.
+In an interview with Ensenada newspaper El Vigía, Mexico men's national flag football team hopeful Iván Roberto Méndez Nuza spoke on the significance of Contreras's participation for players from the Baja California region.
 He said her call-up confirmed to them that it was possible to reach the national team when they had previously thought selectors "would never look at [northern Mexico]".
 Contreras was called up again for the 2021 IFAF Women's World Championship in Israel.
 She helped her team reach the final, catching a touchdown pass from Diana Flores in a 31–21 loss to the United States.

 The following year, Contreras helped Mexico win the gold medal at the 2022 World Games in Birmingham, Alabama.
 She caught three touchdown passes from Flores in a 39–6 blowout win over the United States in the final.
 Contreras also served as an occasional team captain for the first time during the tournament, and was officially named team captain ahead of the 2023 IFAF Americas Continental Championship in Charlotte, North Carolina.
 She helped Mexico reach the final, catching two touchdown passes from Flores in a 26–21 loss to the United States.
-The following year, Contreras captained the team at the 2024 IFAF Women's World Championship in Finland.
-She caught two touchdown passes from Flores in a 40–31 win over Japan in the semifinals.
+The following year, Contreras captained the team at the 2024 IFAF Women's World Championship in Lahti, Finland.
+She caught two touchdown passes from Flores in a 40–31 win over Japan in the semi-finals.
 In the final, Contreras recorded a touchdown catch on offense and an interception on an extra point attempt on defense in an eventual 31–18 defeat to the United States.